mwittig/pimatic-yamaha-avr/README.md

 Contributions to the project are  welcome.
 You can simply fork the project and create a pull request with your contribution to start with.
 If you like this plugin, please consider &#x2605; starring [the project on github](https://github.com/mwittig/pimatic-yamaha-avr).

+## Credits

+Many thanks to @ccvh and @seelenbrokat for their support in testing stuff at the early stages of development!

 ## Plugin Configuration